randomor/zenmd/README.md

 ## Principles

-- **Simplicity at its Core**: Just a `npx` command away to transform your markdown files into a minimalistic static site.
+- **Simplicity First**: Transform your markdown files into a clean, minimalistic static site with a single `npx` command.
+- **Convention over Configuration**: Focus on your content while ZenMD handles the technical details, making smart defaults that work out of the box.

 ## Features